 Then I deliver each pile to it’s home.
 I have to credit my mom with being the queen of the oh-so-tedious “sort and deliver.”
 She taught me her ways.

 And there you are.
 You have just tackled a messy house and showed it who is boss.

 This particular day, I started at 9:30 and was finished by 12:30.
-This was with snacks, lunch, naps, a silly toddler and a little teether by my side.
+This was with snacks, lunch, naps, a toddler and a teething infant by my side.

 So, how do YOU tackle a messy house?
 Give me your secrets!
 Pinterest is waiting!